A topic from the subject of Organic Chemistry in Chemistry.

 2. Add 5 milliliters of acetic anhydride to the test tube.

-4. Heat the test tube gently over a Bunsen burner while stirring constantly.
-Monitor the temperature using a thermometer and do not allow it to exceed 70°C.
+4. Heat the test tube gently using a Bunsen burner (or hot plate) while stirring constantly with a glass rod.
+Monitor the temperature using a thermometer and do not allow it to exceed 70°C. (Note: A hot plate is a safer alternative to a Bunsen burner).

-5. Continue heating for about 10 minutes, or until the reaction mixture becomes clear.
+5. Continue heating for about 10-15 minutes, or until the reaction mixture becomes clear and mostly homogenous.

 6. Allow the reaction mixture to cool to room temperature.

-7. Add 10 milliliters of ice water to the test tube and stir.
+7. Add 50 milliliters of ice water to the test tube and stir vigorously.
+This will precipitate the aspirin.

 Significance: